Our School App Stay connected on the go...

 The history of the transatlantic slave trade is a recurring topic throughout the curriculum – with detailed study modules in Year 7, Year 8 and again in the Sixth Form – giving students the opportunity to explore the rise of the slave trade; to consider what life was like for slaves; to analyse the impact of the slave trade in the Caribbean, in Britain and across the world; to examine why the trade was not abolished sooner; and to question why slavery still exists today in a modern world.
 During these lessons we actively encourage debate and discussion which allows students to formulate their own opinions.

-We will continue to work with our students to celebrate the diversity of our community and enable reflection upon our past, remembering the lives of enslaved persons, both past and present and others who have worked, and are working so hard, towards its elimination.
+We will continue to work with our students to celebrate the diversity of our community and enable reflection upon our past, remembering the lives of enslaved persons, both past and present and others who continue to work so hard towards its elimination.
 For example, Colston’s Girls’ School provides financial support to Unseen, an inspirational charity that is striving to achieve a world without slavery in the 21st century.

 Whilst we will not be changing the name of Colston’s Girls’ School we have chosen to make our annual Commemoration Service more inclusive and relevant to our students, celebrating the school as it is today and focussing on our core values: respect, responsibility, curiosity and resilience.

 We take this opportunity to positively affirm our commitment to opposing injustices arising from the history and legacies of slavery.
 We remain committed to working with our students to recognise and address these.
 Whilst we cannot alter the past, we can enable reflection upon it and we can educate young people to have the confidence to make their own informed decisions and to develop a strong moral compass based on justice and integrity.